laxmanspidey/InsightIQ/README.md

 # InsightIQ

 This project builds a RAG and Text-to-SQL query app in a single interface.
 We use:
-1.OpenAI to power the LLM capabilities
+- OpenAI to power the LLM capabilities
-2.LlamaIndex for orchestrating the RAG app
+- LlamaIndex for orchestrating the RAG app
-3.SQL Database for storing the data from CSV files 4.Streamlit to build the UI
+- SQL Database for storing the data from CSV files
+- Streamlit to build the UI

 ## 🚀 Features